tbhanson/ConwayLife/readme.md

 Late February 2015: humble beginnings inspired by a code retreat.

-Run all tests, e.g. with
+Run all tests, e.g. in a bash shell (with racket installed and in the path) with

     for t in test/*.rkt;  do echo "test $t"; racket $t; done